-

 Are pharmaceutical companies required to disclose details of transfers of value to healthcare professionals or healthcare institutions?
 If so, please indicate whether this is a legal requirement or not, and describe briefly what the companies must report and how.
 Do these transparency requirements apply to foreign companies and/or companies that do not yet have products on the market?

-All discounts granted on purchases of medicinal products to healthcare professionals or healthcare organizations who prescribe, dispense, use, or purchase medicinal products for that purpose must be shown in the receipts and invoices and in the accounts of both the selling and the purchasing healthcare professionals and healthcare organizations and must be disclosed to the FOPH upon request (article 56 paragraph 1 TPA, article 10 paragraph 1 TPITO).
+All discounts granted on purchases of medicinal products to healthcare professionals or healthcare organizations who prescribe, dispense, use, or purchase medicinal products for that purpose must be shown in the receipts, invoices and in the accounts of both the selling and the purchasing persons and organizations and must be disclosed to the FOPH upon request (article 56 paragraph 1 TPA, article 10 paragraph 1 TPITO).

 This obligation does not apply to medicinal products of the dispensing category E or class 1 medical devices (article 10 paragraph 2 TPITO).